RSE-Sheffield/RSE-Sheffield.github.io/pages/support/code-clinic.md

 If you cannot attend the session, please give a **No** response on the calendar invite so we can proceed to remove your booking from the system.

+### Any questions before your session?

+In the first instance please contact the helper assigned to your request (see your Google Calendar appointment event for details) or if a helper hasn't been assigned yet please contact `code-clinic-helpers-group@sheffield.ac.uk`.

 ### Interested in getting involved?